MrDote/portfolio/README.md

-## Anton Portfolio
+## Portfolio

-This is my first personal statically rendered portfolio website hosted on Vercel and made using Typescript, TailwindCSS, NextJS, and Supabase.
+This is my first personal, statically rendered portfolio website hosted on Vercel and made using Typescript, TailwindCSS, NextJS, and Supabase.

 ### Features